Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

 The most effective way of minimising the risk of exposure to coronavirus in workplaces is to enable some or all staff to work from home, as often as possible.
 As “reasonable measures” there is an expectation that employers should be flexible and make adjustments wherever that is possible to enable that to happen.
 This may include issuing staff with IT equipment (laptops, monitors, keyboards), office furniture, mobile phones and facilitating communication across locations.

 Employees should not be required or placed under pressure to return to a workplace setting if there is not a clearly demonstrated business need for them to do so.
-Employers who are considering requiring their staff to return to workplace settings should first assess whether alternative arrangements could meet the majority of business needs.
+Employers who are considering requiring their staff to return to workplace settings should first assess whether alternative arrangements could meet the majority of business needs because gathering is only permitted for work if reasonably necessary and there is no reasonably practicable alternative.
 This should be discussed with staff or representatives of staff.

 In determining whether to ask staff to return to workplace settings, employers should consider whether any individual’s wellbeing would be particularly adversely affected by this.
 This includes people who are at increased risk or are clinically extremely vulnerable (who were previously advised to shield and who still need to take high levels of precaution), or because returning to the workplace would cause them severe anxiety.
 This is particularly the case where work would require them to be in regular or sustained contact with other people or to be share a poorly ventilated space for long periods.